chopfitzroy/dotfiles-experiment/README.md

 ## Future Improvements 🎉

+Below are a list of future improvements I would like to make to this repository.

 - Setup [`artempyanykh/marksman`](https://github.com/artempyanykh/marksman) for working with markdown files.
 - Setup [`vadimcn/vscode-lldb`](https://github.com/vadimcn/vscode-lldb) to work with Rust LSP.
 Pending this [issue](https://github.com/helix-editor/helix/issues/4231).
 - Setup [`teaxyz/cli`](https://github.com/teaxyz/cli) once it is a bit more mature.